lhyfst/3d-detection-papers/README.md

 I will improve this project in a few days.<br>

 todo list:
-1. links
+1. links  -- I decide to not add any links, since you can search the titles online to find them directly.
-2. recommended papers
+2. recommended papers  -- The ones that I particularly liked are marked with :star:.
 3. authors
-4. models
+4. models  -- remove this item
 5. relevant code
 6. rank by year
+7. famous researcher & institute
+8. write a brief review for each mainstream method
+9. try to write some reviews for the recommended papers, if I have time.

 ## Mainstream Method Series
 - 3D-grids